 JA Worldwide, the world’s largest NGO dedicated to educating young people about business.
 For 60 years, over 35,000 students in BC benefit from JABC programs delivered free of charge by volunteers from local business communities, who bring real-life experience into the classroom.
 JABC programs focus on work readiness, financial literacy and entrepreneurship, giving students the confidence and skills they need to become the next generation of business and community leaders.

-- 6) Tantalus Labs hope to revolutionalize marijuana growth.
-It is the first of a new generation of legal and technology driven greenhouse cultivators of medical Cannabis.
-They are taking the growing of marijuana out of the closet and putting it in hi tech legal greenhouses.
+Tantalus Labs hope to revolutionalize marijuana growth.
+It is the first of a new generation of legal and technology-driven greenhouse cultivators of medical Cannabis.
+They are taking the growing of marijuana out of the closet and putting it in hi-tech legal greenhouses.
 Various strains will be grown in different bays where temperature, humidity and carbon dioxide can be controlled in each individual grow area.

-- 7) Vancouver Urban Winery is a boutique winery located in Railtown, two blocks East of Gastown in downtown Vancouver.
+Vancouver Urban Winery is a boutique winery located in Railtown, two blocks East of Gastown in downtown Vancouver.
 They produce an exclusive 700 cases of wine per year under our Vancouver Urban Winery and VUW Colab brands.
-This are is a growing hub of wineries and breweries.
+This is a growing hub of wineries and breweries.

 Traction on Demand is a very specific answer to a very specific problem – sales.
 They are basically a sales software consulting company.
 Telus used to do door-to-door sales, people with clipboards trying to talk residents into buying services.
 They built Telus an iPad app using Salesforce.
 The process of getting customer commitments that once took Telus weeks now takes seconds.
 Overall, the privately held Traction had around $10 million in revenue last year and now counts 130 employees.

-- 9) Game Quest was a finalist in the Small Busienss BC awards this year.
-From Prince George they say they are things video games and will trade or sell you games from all eras including Coleco, Atari, Pong and more.
-Sounds like a fun place to hang and get your game on.
+Game Quest was a finalist in the Small Business BC awards this year.
+From Prince George, they say they are things video games and will trade or sell you games from all eras including Coleco, Atari, Pong and more.
+It sounds like a fun place to hang and get your game on.

 Vintage & Restoration Love is a retail store in Dawson Creek in BC.
 It too was a finalist at the 2016 Small Business Awards.
 Vintage & Restoration Love offers a variety of vintage antiques, repros, up-cycled and restored furniture and local creations.
-It just goes to show you don’t need to be a hi tech company to succeed.
+It just goes to show you don’t need to be a hi-tech company to succeed.